Why should I earn a degree in Computer Science?

 Computer science is fundamental in today’s digital world.
 Almost every major challenge facing our world is turning to computing for a solution, from conquering disease to eliminating hunger, from improving education to protecting the environment.
 Medical imaging and other medical software applications are revolutionizing the practice of medicine, mobile devices are transforming the way people live and communicate, web search engines have become a ubiquitous part of our everyday lives.
 None of these developments would be possible without advances in computer science.
 In another ten to fifteen years, it is expected that all major systems and infrastructure in the world will be controlled by software.
 Computer science will play a critical role in this transformation.

 The U.S. Bureau of Labor Statistics is projecting a strong increase in computing jobs in the next ten years.
 To find additional information about careers in the discipline (including salary, minimum education requirements, and projected job growth), we recommend a look at the Bureau of Labor’s Occupational Outlook Handbook.

 Why should I choose the Boise State Computer Science program?

 Boise State’s Computer Science Department offers a Bachelors of Science degree that is accredited by the Computing Accreditation Commission of ABET.
-The department offers a Bachelors of Science in Computer Science with emphases in Cybersecurity, Machine Learning, Entrepreneurship, and Secondary Education as well as minors in computer science and cybersecurity, and a certificate in Data Science.
+The department also offers a Bachelors of Science in Computer Science with emphases in Cybersecurity, Machine Learning, Entrepreneurship, and Secondary Education as well as minors in Computer Science and Cybersecurity, and a certificate in Data Science.
 The department also offers and participates in masters and doctoral level programs.

 What type of computer should I get?